diversen/simple-php-github-api/README.md

     define('GITHUB_SECRET', 'github_secret');
     define('GITHUB_CALLBACK_URL', 'http://cos/test/github/callback.php');

-Test id:
+Test it:

-go to http://cos/test/github/github.php (or the path you have choosen).
+go to http://cos/test/github/github.php (or your web path).

-This will example log yourself in and show your basic profile info.
+This example will log a user in and show his basic profile info.

 ### More info